Wednesday, 08-Jan-2020 10:10:27 EST

 - 2-finger single tap (right-click on mouse) on a typo to choose a correct spelling is easier than retyping.

-⌃T between 2 letters to transpose them.
+- ⌃T between 2 letters to transpose them.

-Also note the menu item Edit > Spelling and Grammar > Correct Spelling Automatically.
+- Also note the menu item Edit > Spelling and Grammar > Correct Spelling Automatically.

 - 3-finger swipe (click & drag with mouse) to select text as contiguous letters.

-Triple-tap (-click) with paragraphs.
+- Triple-tap (-click) for paragraphs.

 - Screen Sharing (also in Messages) allows remote control of your Mac (even over the internet).

-- Apple keynote coverage:
+- Apple keynote coverage